 35. Tap inside the Name box.
 Name the shapefile, for example Burns field using the stylus to type on the keyboard.
-36. Under Folder, tap the down arrow to obtain the dropdown menu, and select the Folder in which to store the shapefile (i.e. Maps Folder).
+36. Under Folder, tap the down arrow to obtain the dropdown menu, and select the Folder in which to store the shapefile; for example, Maps Folder.
 37. Under Type, tap the down arrow to obtain the dropdown menu, and select Shapefiles from the dropdown list.
-38. Under Location, tap the down arrow to obtain the dropdown menu, and select the location of the Folder from the dropdown list (i.e. SD Card).
+38. Under Location, tap the down arrow to obtain the dropdown menu, and select the location of the Folder from the dropdown list; for example, SD Card.
 39. Tap OK when finished